US seizes second oil vessel off Venezuela coast, officials say

 The United States has seized an oil tanker off the coast of Venezuela in international waters, according to officials quoted by international news agencies.

-The incident comes on Saturday, just days after US President Donald Trump announced a blockade of all sanctioned oil tankers entering and leaving Venezuela.
+The incident occurred on Saturday, just days after US President Donald Trump announced a blockade of all sanctioned oil tankers entering and leaving Venezuela.

 Recommended Storieslist of 3 items